acon96/home-llm/docs/Setup.md

 ### Step 3: Model Configuration
 This step allows you to configure how the model is "prompted".
 See [here](./Model%20Prompting.md) for more information on how that works.

 For now, defaults for the model should have been populated.
-If you would like the model to be able to control devices then you must select the `Home-LLM (v1-v3)` API.
+If you would like the Home-LLM model to be able to control devices then you should select the `Home-LLM (v1-v3)` API.
 This API is included to ensure compatability with the Home-LLM models that were trained before the introduction of the built in Home Assistant LLM API.

 Once the desired API has been selected, scroll to the bottom and click `Submit`.